The Hopkins' Economics of Alzheimer's Disease and Services Center has funded four pilot projects:

 Dementia represents a threat to retirement security for patients and families because characteristic brain changes make it difficult to remember routine financial characteristics and alter risk perception, increasing susceptibility to fraud and exploitation.
 Yet little is known about the prevalence and magnitude of financial losses due to dementia and the potential unmet need for assistance with financial management among persons with Alzheimer’s Disease and Related Dementias (ADRD).
 With no public and/or private sector policies to protect the financial interests of persons with ADRD, there is an urgent need to understand the magnitude of the issue and develop methods to monitor incidence over time so that effective policies can be developed.
 This pilot project will collect new survey data to assess the prevalence and magnitude of financial losses associated with cognitive impairment and to assess the demographic characteristics of patients and families affected by these losses.

-Project 4: Patterns of Use of Low-Value Drugs by Older Adults with ADRD.
+Project 4: Assessing State Variability in Measures of Dementia Prevalence.
 Emmanuel Drabo, PhD – Principal Investigator